interactive-fiction-class/interactive-fiction-class.github.io/homeworks/text-adventure-game/text-adventure-game.md

 ## What to submit

+### Milestone 1 (Due 1/23/2020)
+You should submit a link to a Github repository which contains the following.

-1. You should save your game as a Python notebook in Github.
-You can use [Google Colab to view Python Notebooks on Github](https://colab.research.google.com/github/googlecolab/colabtools/blob/master/notebooks/colab-github-demo.ipynb).
-We recommend that you use Colab to test and debug your notebook, since that's how we are going to play your game.
+1. A colab to run Action Adventure.
+(You can use [Google Colab to view Python Notebooks on Github](https://colab.research.google.com/github/googlecolab/colabtools/blob/master/notebooks/colab-github-demo.ipynb))

-2. Implement a method called `visualize(game)` that uses [Graphviz](https://colab.research.google.com/github/xflr6/graphviz/blob/master/examples/notebook.ipynb) to plot a directed graph representation of your game.  __Hint: It might be worth implementing a breadth-first search that recrsively expands all locations of your graph, beginning at the start_location of the game.__
+2. A colab to run the initial version of your game.

-2. A text file called `playthrough.txt` with all of the commands that we need to issue to complete your game.
+3. A text file called `playthrough.txt` with all of the commands that we need to issue to complete your game.

+### Milestone 2 (Due 1/30/2020)
+We will grade the same Github link provided in Milestone 1.
+Your code should now include two NLP improvements to the game you started creating in Milestone 1.
+In addition to the requirements from Milestone 1, your repository should now also include:

-3. A report that describes how you used **two** advancements in NLP to improve the quality of your game.
+1. A report called either `report.pdf` or `report.md` that describes how you used **two** advancements in NLP to improve the quality of your game.
 You should cite relevent papers, and explain how you are using the methods introduced in them.

-If you are submitting a Google Colab or IPython notebook, you can include your report as part of the notebook itself, and all you need to submit is a single notebook link.
-Likewise, if you are using a Github repository, you can put your report into the README, and all you need to submit is the Github link.

 {% if page.readings %}
 ## Recommended readings